Advice > Software engineering

 1.3 When should I start preparing?

 This obviously depends on many factors, such as how good at coding you are already and how quickly you learn things.
-However, using engineers whom we helped get FAANG offers as a benchmark, we estimate that the median preparation time for a FAANG interview is around 100 hours.
+However, using engineers who we helped get offers as a benchmark, we estimate that the median preparation time for a FAANG interview is around 100 hours.

 They also told us that studying at least an hour or two every day was much more efficient than irregular bursts.

-1.4 Which language is best to use in coding interviews?
+1.4 Which language is best to use in FAANG coding interviews?

 However, if you’re comfortable writing code in various languages, you’ll have to weigh up various factors when you’re choosing which to use.